konstantinosmitsides/ASCII-ME/README.md

 ## Installation

-We provide an Apptainer definition file `apptainaer/container.def`, that enables to create a containerized environment in whcih all the experiments and figures can be reproduced.
+We provide an Apptainer definition file `apptainer/container.def`, that enables to create a containerized environment in which all the experiments and figures can be reproduced.

 First, clone the repository:
 ```bash